 Select the reference voltage source by configuring the SAVRS1~SAVRS0 bits in the SADC1 register.
-If the reference voltage is selected from V{DD} , ensure the VREF pin function not be selected by configuring the PAS0 register.
+If the reference voltage is selected from $V{DD}$ , ensure the VREF pin function not be selected by configuring the PAS0 and PCS0 registers.

 If A/D conversion interrupt is used, the interrupt control registers must be correctly configured to ensure the A/D interrupt function is active.
 The master interrupt control bit, EMI, and the A/D conversion interrupt control bit, ADE, must both be set high in advance.